Squid Fishing UK |11 tips for jigging at midnight

 #8 Find or bring a light source

 You preferably want a decent head torch for standing on harbours on autumn and winter nights after dark.
 The later the better (1am great, but anytime from dusk onwards they could move in).
 Find areas with lights on the water.
 You will often see the squid lingering under these lights.
-They are ritualistic creatures and will pass through an area as part of a systematic hunt, so if you’re in a likely spot you just have to put the time in to wait for them to move through rather than moving spots to find them.
+They are ritualistic creatures and will pass through an area as part of a systematic hunt.
+If you’re in a likely spot you have to put the time in to wait for them to move through.

 Commercial squid boats point lights into the water to draw these fish in.
 This part is important.